 Oral Chronic phase Philadelphia chromosome positive chronic myelogenous leukaemia

-Adult: With resistance to prior treatment or intolerance to other therapy: 400 mg bid.
+Adult: With resistance to prior treatment or intolerance to other therapy: 500 mg once daily, continue until disease progression.
+May increase dose to 600 mg once daily in patients who have incomplete haematological response by week 8 or an incomplete cytogenetic response by week 12.
 Dose reduction, dosing interruption, or discontinuation may be required according to individual safety and tolerability (refer to detailed product guideline).

 Chống chỉ định